-FANTA provides technical assistance to the Ministry of Health to improve the quality of clinic-based NACS services through the following activities:
+FANTA provided technical assistance to the MOH to improve the quality of NACS services through the following activities:

 - Reviewing and updating key national-level training resources, tools, and job aids for service providers